SunnysideAaron/wetesa-1/docs/Decision Records/Tech Stack/TSDR-000 What and TLDR.md

 ## What we are building.

-An example CRUD api.
-With a minimum of dependencies.
+An enterprise CRUD application.
+Enterprise scale monolith.
+10s or even 100s of tables.

 ## TL;DR of decisions